microsoft/testfx/docs/RFCs/011-Sdk-Testing-Platform.md

 ## Motivation

-With `dotnet test`, users should be able to use [Microsoft testing platform](https://learn.microsoft.com/en-us/dotnet/core/testing/unit-testing-platform-intro?tabs=dotnetcli#microsofttestingplatform-pillars) to run their tests for the sake of improving their experience.
+With `dotnet test`, users should be able to use [Microsoft Testing Platform](https://learn.microsoft.com/en-us/dotnet/core/testing/unit-testing-platform-intro?tabs=dotnetcli#microsofttestingplatform-pillars) to run their tests for the sake of improving their experience.
 They should have the option to opt-in/out this new experience.

 The reason for opting-in/out this experience is